carlo3247/HoloRepository2020Viewer/README.md

 # Getting started with the latest release
 The latest release is the [2020 version](https://github.com/carlo3247/HoloRepository2020Viewer/releases/tag/v1.0).
-To use this release, download the file and uncompress it using [7zip](https://www.7-zip.org/).
+To use this release, download the file called **HoloPipelinesCLI.7z** and uncompress it using [7zip](https://www.7-zip.org/).
 Then inside the folder, run the viewer by double-clicking **run.bat**.

 <br />
 <p align="center">